zjiexu/python-data-automation/README.md

    python script.py
 3. The cleaned file will be saved as output_clean.csv

-Use case
+## Use case
-Ideal for repetitive data processing and automation tasks.
+Useful for cleaning CSV data before importing into databases, spreadsheets, or other systems where consistent formatting is required.